carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 * The Subcommunity Leaders Handbook.
 * Onboarding materials.
-* Available translations of onboarding resources (as they are being developed).
+* Available translations of resources (as they are being developed).
 * Workshop-related resources, including access to pre- and post-workshop survey results.

 These materials help leaders plan, engage members, and support subcommunities.